 Gyms are closed, but that’s okay.
 You don’t need them to get into shape, stave off illness, look great, or feel healthy.
-Today we’ll cover the 21 benefits of walking more every day.
+Today we’ll cover 21 benefits of walking 10,000 steps every day (or more).

 Grab your phone and open the Health app.
 Scroll down and click “Show All Health Data”.
 Click into steps and select Year at the very top of the screen.

 That’s your average step count over the last year.

 There’s nothing particularly special about 10,000 steps per day.
 It’s a nice, round number to shoot for.

 And if you use a treadmill, you might want to go for slightly more.

 Treadmill Doesn’t Count